-If you’re a new blogger not leveraging blog commenting strategy, then you’re missing the opportunities to grow your blog.
-Even though in recent days, blog posts became overrun with junk comments left by aggressive marketers for link building, when employed properly, it can result in dozens of benefits.
+If you’re a new blogger not leveraging a blog commenting strategy, you’re missing the opportunities to grow your blog.
+Even though blogs recently have become overrun with junk comments left by aggressive marketers for link building, it still can result in SEO benefits and increase brand exposure when appropriately employed.

 After running into blog commenting practice for years, I’m presenting you with this guide that helps you make the most out of it.
 Let’s start.

-What is blog commenting strategy and how it helps bloggers
+What is a blog commenting strategy, and how does it helps bloggers?

-Blog commenting is a process of visiting others’ blogs, reading their content, and professionally dropping your thoughts under the comment section.
+Blog commenting is a process of visiting others’ blogs, reading their content, and professionally dropping your thoughts/opinions under the comment section.

 - Generate traffic to your blog.